openshift-labs/lab-redis-operator/workshop/content/exercises/01-operator-prerequisites.md

 The Redis Enterprise operator is installed into a project to monitor requests to create a Redis Enterprise Software cluster.
 The operator can only be deployed and set up by a cluster admin of the Redis cluster.

 In this lab environment, the Redis Enterprise operator has been pre-installed into your project ready for use.
-The user you are running the workshop as, has also been delegated the appropriate roles to allow it to create a Redis Enterprise cluster.
+The user you are running the workshop as has also been delegated the appropriate roles to allow it to create a Redis Enterprise cluster.

 ### Verify Role Access to Create the Cluster